leviathnan/curium/README.md

 > **Preview builds** may feel rough or unpolished and may contain bugs.
 They are intended for early testing and feedback.

+> **Not sure which build to download?** Visit [curium.design](https://curium.design) — it auto-detects your device and recommends the correct binary.
+The download page shows a checkmark next to the matching build.
+On Android, if the wrong build is downloaded and you're unsure of your device type, grab the **universal APK** — it works on all architectures.

 ---
 ### Status
 <picture><source media="(prefers-color-scheme: light)" srcset="https://www.shieldcn.dev/github/last-commit/nylxar/curium.svg?variant=secondary&amp;size=xs&amp;mode=dark"><img alt="Last commit" src="https://www.shieldcn.dev/github/last-commit/nylxar/curium.svg?variant=secondary&amp;size=xs&amp;mode=light"></picture>